-- The primary control for axle alignment is the location of the frame hanger assemblies on the frame rail as installed by the vehicle manufacturer, and the location of the axle brackets on the axles as installed by the axle or vehicle manufacturer. - Axle centering and pinion angles are controlled by the torque rods. - Ride height is controlled by the design of the suspension frame hanger.
+- The primary control for axle alignment is the location of the frame hanger assemblies on the frame rail as installed by the vehicle manufacturer, and the location of the axle brackets on the axles as installed by the axle or vehicle manufacturer. - Axle centering and pinion angles for (1) ULTIMAAX 46K 52K are controlled by the longitudinal and transverse torque rods, and (2) ULTIMAAX 60K 70K are controlled by the V-rods.
+All such torque rods are not adjustable. - Ride height is controlled by the design of the suspension frame hanger.
 No adjustment is possible.